GarrettPeake/EarnIt/README.md

 1) Buying things is nice but you don't want to spend all of your cash

-2) Making yourself do things is sometimes not fun but we don't want to do it too little
+2) Making yourself do things sucks sometimes but we need to get things done

 EarnIt combines these factors by having users perform tasks to earn points which can then be used to purchase things the user wants as a reward!